Welcome Members to the Spring/Summer CSA!

 Suzi Miles + Mark Lilly and staff

-PRODUCE * indicates small share.
-Produce is from Flores Family Farm (George, Omar and family) Hague, Va. @They will be pre-boxing up your shares this season to avoid extra contact and will be using Covid-19 precautions.
+PRODUCE – Produce is from Flores Family Farm (George, Omar and family) Hague, Va.

-- mushrooms* AM Fog, Afton, VA blend of oyster, shiitake and maitake easy sauteed mushrooms.
+- mushrooms – Yvonne Harris, AM Fog, Afton, VA I believe it will be a blend of oyster, shiitake and maitake easy sauteed mushrooms.
 You can also substitute butter for the oil if you like butter.
-I do.
-Her are some other recipes.
+Her are some other recipes to try.
 Here is a guide to storing mushrooms.
 If your mushrooms dry, don’t throw them out – save them for savory mushroom powder.
 Its delish.

-- Kalettes* – these are one of our favorites!
+- Kalettes – Yay! these are one of our favorites!
 They are a hybrid of kale and brussels sprouts so you can use recipes for either of those.
-They will likely arrive on the stalk, so you will have to pick them off and discard the stalk.
+If they arrive on the stalk, you will have to pick them off and discard the stalk.
 You can cook the leaves as well.
 They are good raw, roasted, boiled, baked, sauteed.
 Here are recipes

 - kale – This will be dark green, leafy green.
 You will strip the leaves off the spines, unless they are tiny.
 Kale is not just for salad or sautee.
 Here are a whole bunch of ways that go beyond that.
 You can also use the kale spines.

-- apples – These have been in storage since fall and are still great eating.
+- apples – Saunders Bros, PIney River, VA – These have been in storage since fall and are still great eating.
 Here are some recipes.

-- ground beef -Harmony Hill Farm – Here are some tips for cooking grass fed beef.
+- ground beef – Here are some tips for cooking grass fed beef.

 - Prairie Grain mix – Midlothian, VA – this is a family bakery that grinds wheat for the bread just before baking!
 These are lovely sliced sandwich loaves.
 They freeze well and are great for anything you use sliced bread for.